 Build a Better Wall

-FEMA (Federal Emergency Management Administration) and CEETEP (Cascadia EarthScope Earthquake and Tsunami Education Program)
+FEMA (Federal Emergency Management Administration) and CEETEP (Cascadia EarthScope Earthquake and Tsunami Education Program).
+Improvements by ShakeAlert.

 How can we design buildings to withstand an earthquake?
 This activity uses simple materials and gives learners a chance to experiment with structures that can withstand an earthquake.
 Two optional activities explore building damage by subjecting models to ground vibration on a small shake table.